 14 Fascinating Places To Visit In Spiti Valley For A Magical Holiday

-A holiday at this place leaves you with precious memories.
-Whether it’s a visit to the small villages, where life flows at an unfettered pace, or the ancient monasteries which are treasure-houses of Buddhist teachings, every experience is as unique as the other.
-A place cut away from the lures and crudeness of modernity, rejoicing in the simplicity it finds itself in, this is the best way to describe a place such as this.
-If you have long yearned for a conversation with nature, this is where you should be.
-Through this blog, we tell you the 14 fascinating places to visit in Spiti Valley for a magical holiday.
+A holiday in Spiti Valley leaves you with precious memories.
+Whether it’s a visit to the small villages, where life flows at an unfettered pace, or the ancient monasteries which are treasure-houses of Buddhist teachings, every experience is unique.
+Cut away from modernity while rejoicing in simplicity, it is definitely a haven you must spend time in.
+Through this blog, we tell you about fascinating places to visit in Spiti Valley for a magical holiday.

 Visit These Incredible Places To Visit In Spiti Valley

-To explore a treasure of ancient Buddhist literature, manuscripts and murals, besides a magnificent Buddha Shrine, visit the Key Monastery, or the Kye Gompa.
-Located in the Kaza region, it’s one of the most popular places to visit in the Spiti Valley.
-Perched at an altitude of almost 4,112m, it overlooks the Spiti River, thereby providing great opportunities for sightseeing.
+Explore a treasure of ancient Buddhist literature, manuscripts and murals, besides a magnificent Buddha Shrine with a visit to the Key Monastery.
+Also known as the Kye Gompa, it is one of the most popular places to visit in the Spiti Valley.
+Perched at an altitude of almost 4,112m in Kaza region, it overlooks the Spiti River, thereby providing great opportunities for sightseeing.

 Its fort bears a strong resemblance to the Chinese theme, and comprises of a beautiful assembly hall, along with the Tengyur room, which is richly adorned with murals.
 Here, you can watch the incredible dance of the Lamas, accompanied with pipes, horns and other musical instruments.
 Besides, this is where the Lamas receive their religious training.

-Tabo Monastery is one of the most ancient places you will come across in the town of Tabo in the Spiti Valley, and is also one of the foremost tourist attractions in Spiti.
+One of the most ancient places in the Spiti Valley, Tabo Monastery is also one of the foremost tourist attractions in Spiti.
 Renowned for its spectacular paintings, it consists of 9 temples of Tara and Buddha Maitreya along with several stupas.

 Some of the other attractions worth checking out are various stucco sculptures of Bodhisattvas, beautiful wall paintings and works of Buddha.
 It traces its origins to the 10th century AD and houses around 60 Lamas.
 Besides this, it boasts a large collection of scriptures and wall paintings.
 The murals adorning this Gompa are similar to those at the Ajanta paintings.

 Next on our list of the must visit places in Spiti Valley we have, Lhalung Monastery.
 One of the earliest monasteries in the Spiti Valley.
 It was founded by Rinchen Zangpo, considered to be a Buddhist “Mahaguru” – an extremely enlightened teacher.
 It houses a complex consisting of 9 shrines, each of which is a hub of Buddhist teachings.
 A particular attraction here is the various gold leaf deities kept in its shrine.

-Suraj Tal, which literally means the Sun Lake, is one of the best destinations in Himachla Pradesh for backpackers.
-When it comes to photogenic places, there is none beating it.
-Located in close proximity to the Baralacha Pass, this wonderful lake is a favorite hangout of nature lovers, enthusiastic trekkers and photographers.
-Its best visited during the months of May to October.
+Meaning the Sun lake in local language, Suraj Tal is one of the best destinations in Himachla Pradesh for backpackers.
+When it comes to photogenic places in India, the lake is truly beyond match.
+Lying close to the Baralacha Pass, this wonderful lake is a favorite hangout of nature lovers, enthusiastic trekkers and photographers.
+Its best to visit during the months of May to October.
 While it lure travelers, devotees are not far behind, as it is a holy pilgrimage site.

 Chandra Tal Lake

 One of the things to do in Spiti Valley is visit the Chandra Tal Lake, one of the many beautiful lakes in Spiti.
 Located at a height of 4,270m and about 6km from the Kunzam Pass, it’s enveloped by acres and acres of snow, while its deep azure waters extend to almost 2.5km in length.
-Its spectacular beauty makes it a photographer’s paradise, and a highly sought after destination for camping and trekking.
+Also, the spectacular beauty makes it a photographer’s paradise.
+In adddition, it is a highly sought after destination for camping and trekking.
 The lake has been so named due to this crescent moon-line shape.

-A hidden secret of Spiti Valley, Dhankar Lake is one of the best places to visit in Himachal Pradesh and also considered among the foremost attractions in the Spiti Valley.
-Dhankar, also known as Sar Kund Lake, seated on a cliff at a height of 4,270m, is a picture of perfect beauty.
+A hidden secret of Spiti Valley, Dhankar Lake is one of the best places to visit in Himachal Pradesh.
+Also known as Sar Kund Lake, Dhankar is seated on a cliff at a height of 4,270m.
+In fact, it is a picture of perfect beauty.

 Reaching this lake requires one to undergo a challenging trek.
 However, the view which greets your eyes upon reaching there is worth all the effort.
 In local lingo, the word “Dhankar” denotes a fort, and its believed that this monastery was once a fort.

-Langza Village, located 16km northwards of Kaza, is one of the most beautiful valleys in the Spiti region of Himachal Pradesh and is renowned for its incredible scenery, pre-historic buildings and ancient monasteries.
+Located 16km northwards of Kaza, Langza Village is one of the most beautiful valleys in the Spiti region of Himachal Pradesh and is renowned for its incredible scenery, pre-historic buildings and ancient monasteries.
 An enormous statue of Lord Buddha guards the village, while a temple behind the statue is believed to be over 500yrs old.
 Besides these, this village also contains a large amount of fossils of plants and marine animals, and is regularly visited by historians and anthropologists.

 One of the best offbeat places to visit in Himachal Pradesh is Komic Village, famous as the world’s highest village with a road.
 Located about 20km from Kaza, this beautiful village is located at 18,000ft above sea level.
 This place allures visitors through its pristine beauty and magnificent surroundings.